What Does it Mean to Study Health Services?

 What Can You Do With a College Degree in Health Services?

-Hospitals provide a wide range of medical care, such as surgeries, consistent nursing care, and medical diagnostic services.
-Some hospitals provide specialized medical services, focusing their strengths on specific areas such as mental illness, cancer, or pediatric care.
-Most hospital patients require outpatient care, meaning that they will be in the hospital for less than a day, while others need inpatient treatment, requiring a stay in the hospital overnight.
-Many hospitals attempt to administer outpatient treatment when possible.
-The arrangement of workers needed to staff a hospital depends upon the hospital's size, location, funding, management style, mission, and philosophy.
-Hospitals employ the largest number of health services workers because of their need for workers with a diverse range of skills and educational backgrounds.
+Hospitals perform a wide range of medical care services, such as surgeries, consistent nursing care, and medical diagnostic services.
+Some hospitals focus on specific areas such as mental illness, cancer, or pediatric care.
+The arrangement of workers needed to staff a hospital depends upon the hospital's size, location, funding, management style, mission and philosophy.

 Nurses and nursing aides provide the most direct care of all professionals in the health services industry.
 Nursing care facilities administer nonstop personal nursing attention and treatment to patients who cannot care for themselves at home but do not require the breadth of services provided by hospitals.
 Residential care facilities include establishments like drug and alcohol rehabilitation centers and assisted-living homes.
-Workers in residential care facilities provide attention and care for the residents other than routine medical care.
 Most nursing and residential care facilities workers have educational backgrounds in nursing and psychiatry, and are trained to work as home health aides.

-Many physicians and surgeons set up group practices, which enable them to reduce expenses and to afford expensive malpractice insurance.
-Though group practices tend to be small and therefore do not employ large numbers of health services providers, one-third of all health services establishments are group practices.
-This segment of the health services industry is a strong employer of health services providers.
+Many physicians and surgeons set up group practices, which help them to lower individual expenses and to afford expensive malpractice insurance.
 Many employees of physicians' offices work as physicians, surgeons, and registered nurses.
 Some offices employ aides and administrative staff.

-Most dentists' offices are small and employ only a few health services providers-but there are many of them.
-One out of five health services establishments are dentist's offices.
-Dental health services professionals provide dental care and assist with dental hygiene or dental surgery.
-Larger dental offices may employ managers and administrative staff, though most employees in dental offices work at an assistant level.
+Dental health services professionals, of course, are providers of dental care, assisting patients via dental hygiene treatments or dental surgery.
+Larger dental offices may employ managers and administrative staff, but most employees in dental offices work at an assistant level.